marrus-sh/Specifications/-/kixt-controls/index.md

     Because they are in a [data block][Kixt data block], these characters are not interpreted as `0E LEAVE` and `0F RETURN` and thus are completely valid.
     </div>

-Immediately following the [media type], if present, or the opening `10 DATA` character, otherwise, must be a sequence of characters (including the closing `80C9 STRING FINISH`) which, when interpreted in the surrounding character set (i.e., that of the `10 DATA` character), form a [data string][Kixt data string].
+Immediately following the [media type][Kixt media type], if present, or the opening `10 DATA` character, otherwise, must be a sequence of characters (including the closing `80C9 STRING FINISH`) which, when interpreted in the surrounding character set (i.e., that of the `10 DATA` character), form a [data string][Kixt data string].
 The [string contents][Kixt string contents] of this data string are the [embed][Kixt embed]’s <dfn id="dfn.embedded_content">embedded content</dfn>.

 If the above requirements are not met, then the `10 DATA` character is invalid and does not begin a [data block][Kixt data block].